mxeng/mcp-docs/labs/lab-h-athome.md

 Task:
+- Using a short piece of hookup wire, connect the RX2 and TX2 pins of your microcontroller together.
 - Compile and upload the communication sample file as controller.c, verify that the communication works as expected using the serial terminal. **(H1)**
+- This is showing how microcontroller to microcontroller communication can be implemented.
+Because you only have one Arduino at home, you are sending and receiving from the same microcontroller.
+But if you have two, you can connect RX2 of one to TX2 of the other, and vice-versa to communicate between the two devices.
+In the lab, we would use Xbee wireless modules to implement wireless communication between two microcontrollers.
 - Change your communication protocol to send the two joystick channels in the two message bytes.
 Note that the values will need to be scaled, as the ADC will give you a 10 bit number (0-1023) while the communication protocol requires a value from 0-253.
 Explain the communication protocol in your lab book. **(H2)**
 - Verify you can read these values correctly on the serial terminal. **(H3)**
 - Mix the joystick values to produce a differential drive: